U.S. DEPARTMENT OF STATE

 Eligibility Category: Teams with at least two alumni of U.S. Government sponsored exchange programs

+The Embassy of the United States in Santo Domingo announces an open competition for past participants (“alumni”) of U.S. government-funded and U.S. government-sponsored exchange programs to submit applications to the 2022 Alumni Engagement Innovation Fund (AEIF 2022).
 We seek proposals from teams of at least two alumni that meet all program eligibility requirements below.
-Alumni interested in competing in AEIF 2020 should submit proposals via email to SantoDomingoDRAlumni@state.gov by Sunday, March 1st, 2020 at 11:59 p.m.
-(Santo Domingo time)
+Exchange alumni interested in participating in AEIF 2022 should submit proposals to SantoDomingoDRAlumni@state.gov by April 17, 2022 at 11:59 p.m.

 A. PROGRAM DESCRIPTION

-AEIF 2020 will accept public service projects proposed and managed by teams of at least two (2) alumni that advance the role of women in peace, and security, such as:
+The U.S. Embassy in Santo Domingo will accept public service projects proposed and managed by teams of at least two (2) alumni that support themes such as:

 - Applicants must be alumni of U.S. government-funded or sponsored exchange programs, and form teams of at least two (2) alumni.